ethanjli/ublue-forklift-sysext-demo/README.md

 of the repository, and some other special files in a special directory structure.
 We can then use Forklift or Git to clone the pallet to our computer, and then we can use Forklift to *stage* the pallet to be applied to our computer.
-When Forklift stages a pallet, it copies various files into a new directory called a *staged pallet bundle* (look, naming is hard!) in a special directory called the *stage store* (look, naming is hard!!).
+When Forklift stages a pallet, it copies various files into a new directory called a *staged pallet bundle* (look,, naming is hard) in a special directory called the *stage store* (look,,, naming is hard!!).
 Inside the staged pallet bundle is a subdirectory called `exports` which contains all the files declared for export by the pallet's deployed packages.

-We can add a systemd service which runs during early boot (e.g. before `sysinit.target`) and queries Forklift for the path of the staged pallet bundle which should be applied to the computer, and then bind-mounts or overlay-mounts a subdirectory in that bundle's `exports` directory to an arbitrary path on the filesystem, e.g. `/usr` or `/etc` or `/var/lib/extensions`.
-Then we can add a systemd service which refreshes systemd's view of systemd units/sysexts/confexts/etc. The demo in this repository sets up a mount between `/var/lib/forklift/stages/{id of the staged pallet bundle to apply}/exports/sysexts` and `/var/lib/extensions`.
+We can add a systemd service which runs during early boot (e.g. before `sysinit.target`) and queries Forklift for the path of the staged pallet bundle which should be applied to the computer, and then bind-mounts or overlay-mounts or symlinks-to a subdirectory in that bundle's `exports` directory for an arbitrary path on the filesystem, e.g. `/usr` or `/etc` or `/var/lib/extensions`.
+Then we can add a systemd service which refreshes systemd's view of systemd units/sysexts/confexts/etc. The demo in this repository sets up a read-only bind-mount between `/var/lib/forklift/stages/{id of the staged pallet bundle to apply}/exports/sysexts` and `/var/lib/extensions`.